voronianski/react-swipe/README.md

 ## Props

-Properties use all options from [Swipe.js config](https://github.com/thebird/Swipe#config-options) and one additional:
+Properties are duplicates of options from [Swipe.js config](https://github.com/thebird/Swipe#config-options) but there is additional one:

-- **slideToIndex** Integer - index position to set by Swipe's `.slide()` method on `componentDidUpdate` lifecycle method.
-It's useful when you need to control `ReactSwipe` out of component
+- **slideToIndex** Integer - set index position by Swipe's `.slide()` method on `componentDidUpdate` lifecycle method.
+It's useful when you need to control `ReactSwipe` by custom next/prev buttons - just update component with new index (it wont be updated if index number is the same as previous one).

 ---